 Jesus said to him, “It is written again, ‘You shall not tempt the Lord your God.’

 Even the devil can quote scripture in order to tempt somebody.
-When the devil quotes scripture though, he will quote the Bible out of context with the aim of misguiding those who do not know the TRUTH of God’s word.
+When the devil quotes scripture though, he will quote the Bible out of context with the aim of deceiving people, including Christians.

 By trying to tempt Jesus to jump off the temple, the devil wanted Jesus to test God’s love and God’s promises.
 God does not need to be tested.
 He is perfect and He keeps His promises.
 Testing God would imply that we know better than God.
 Testing God would also imply that we believe God is imperfect or that we have doubts about God’s sincerity and whether God is able to accomplish certain things on our behalf.